 Acute therapy is the treatment used to abort a migraine when it has just started.

 Prophylaxis is preventative therapy to reduce the frequency and severity of migraine attacks.
+This may include Botox as a preventative, given 12 weekly.

 A tension-type headache is described as vice-like and is frequently around the head on both sides.
 It does not have the accompanying features of the above migraine headache on the whole, though there may be sensitivity of the scalp to touch.